phrazzld/scry-ios/BACKLOG.md

   - **Expected Outcome**: A consistent approach for dependency injection (e.g., constructor injection) implemented and used in core application components and ViewModels.
   - **Dependencies**: [PHILOSOPHY-HIGH] Define Architectural Pattern

-- **[Refactor] [PHILOSOPHY-LOW]: Clarify and Standardize Application Entry Point (AppDelegate vs. SwiftUI App)**
+- **[Refactor] [PHILOSOPHY-HIGH]: Clarify and Standardize Application Entry Point (AppDelegate vs. SwiftUI App)**
   - **Complexity**: Small
   - **Rationale**: Ensures a clear, unambiguous application launch and lifecycle management structure, aligning with "Simplicity" and "Explicit is Better than Implicit".
-(Elevated to High for foundational clarity).
   - **Expected Outcome**: A single, primary approach for app lifecycle management chosen and implemented; redundant setup removed or reconciled; decision documented.
   - **Dependencies**: None

 ### CI/CD & Automation
-- **[Chore] [PHILOSOPHY-HIGH]: Implement Core CI Pipeline (Lint, Format, Build, Test)**
-  - **Complexity**: Medium
-  - **Rationale**: Automates quality assurance, providing rapid feedback on code changes, preventing regressions, and ensuring standards are met before merging.
-Aligns with "Automate Everything" and "Quality Gates".
-  - **Expected Outcome**: A Continuous Integration pipeline (e.g., GitHub Actions) configured to run linters, formatters, build the application, and execute tests on every push and pull request.
-  - **Dependencies**: [PHILOSOPHY-CRITICAL] Setup SwiftLint, [PHILOSOPHY-CRITICAL] Setup Code Formatter, [PHILOSOPHY-CRITICAL] Create Test Targets

-- **[Chore] [PHILOSOPHY-HIGH]: Implement Pre-commit Hooks for Local Linting and Formatting**
-  - **Complexity**: Medium
-  - **Rationale**: Enforces code quality checks locally before code enters the repository, improving developer workflow and code hygiene.
-Aligns with "Automate Everything" and "Quality Gates".
-  - **Expected Outcome**: Local pre-commit hooks (e.g., using `pre-commit` framework) set up to automatically run SwiftLint and the chosen code formatter.
-  - **Dependencies**: [PHILOSOPHY-CRITICAL] Setup SwiftLint, [PHILOSOPHY-CRITICAL] Setup Code Formatter

 - **[Strategy] [PHILOSOPHY-CRITICAL]: Implement Multi-Layered Build and Runtime Integrity Approach**
   - **Complexity**: Medium
   - **Rationale**: A comprehensive strategy is essential to ensure code changes don't break the build or runtime functionality.
 This multi-tiered approach provides defense in depth, catching issues at different stages of development.